P06 - Jupiter

 The Romans made him an institution.

-Jupiter (Iuppiter, from the Proto-Indo-European dyeu patēr, "sky father") was not the promiscuous chaos artist of the Greek tradition.
-He was the patron of the Roman state, the divine guarantee of Roman order, and the god to whom consuls swore their oaths on taking office.
-He was Jupiter Optimus Maximus: the Best and Greatest.
-His temple on the Capitoline Hill was the most important religious site in Rome.
 When a Roman general won a major military victory, he was granted a triumph: a procession through the city ending at the Capitoline.
-At the moment of maximum glory, a slave stood behind the general whispering in his ear: "memento mori," or "remember you will die."
-The general's face was painted red: the color of Jupiter's face on his cult statue.
+At the moment of maximum glory, a slave stood behind the general whispering in his ear: memento mori.
+Remember you will die.
+The general's face was painted red — the color of Jupiter's face on his cult statue.
 For one day, the victorious general became Jupiter.
 Then he stepped down and went home.

 The Romans genuinely believed Jupiter had granted them supremacy over other peoples because they had honored him better than anyone else.
 This was not metaphor.
 It was their actual geopolitical theory.